Sugar Content of Pasture & Hay: Q & A with Katy Watts, Founder of Safergrass.org

 What are the main contributing factors to sugar levels in pastures?

-What times of the day or night are “safer” to turn horses out on pasture considering those factors?
+What times of the day or night are “safer” to turn horses out on pasture given those factors?

 What conditions create the lowest sugar levels in pastures?